s7u512/NSSO-77-SAS/New_Format_Instructions.md

 ## STATA and SPSS file formats

-These file formats can be read using the functions from the `haven` package.
-They take longer to load (with not much observable difference between each other).
+These file formats can be read using functions from the `haven` package.
+They take longer to load compared to delimited and fixed width files.
+There is not much observable difference between `.sav` and `.dta` in terms of load time though.

 Here is some example code: